codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms.md

 ### Disabling temporarily for the current build execution

-In the Build execution dialog, click on the "Advanced Options" button, under "More Options", select "Ignore Codefresh cache optimizations for build".
+In the Build execution dialog, click on the "Advanced Options" button, under "More Options", select "Ignore Codefresh cache optimizations for build" or "Ignore Docker engine cache for build".

 ### Disabling consistently at the build definition